cdnbye/documentation/en/web/API.md

 Resume P2P if it has been stopped.

 ### `engine.disableP2P()`
-Disable P2P to stop p2p and free used resources.
+Disable engine to stop p2p and free used resources.

 ### `engine.destroy()`
 Stop p2p and free used resources, it will be called automatically before hls.js is destroyed.